HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 This project was moderately challenging as we had to deal with a large existing code base.
 It took us some time to understand how the different components interact with each other.
 Furthermore, our team was not familiar with frameworks such as JavaFX prior to this, and we had to learn how to use it.

-in the same list, we had to adapt the PersonListPanel
+Customer and Delivery in the same list, we had to adapt the PersonListPanel to ListPanel to

 accommodate both types of entities.